vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

 Sustained (Adheya), Ordained (Vidheya) and Disposed (Sesha).
 Each of these: 'Sustained," 'Ordained' and 'Disposed' may be considered also as a threefold distinctive definition.
-A neutral (tajastha) definition is that it is a Substance distinct from God (Išvara) and His knowledge (Jnana).
+A neutral (tajastha) definition is that it is a Substance distinct from God (Iśvara) and His knowledge (Jnana).
 Hence, the definitions attempted by others are discarded, such as:-

 (1) The abode of action' is Body, (2) The 'abode of Senses' is Body, (3) The 'house of enjoyment' is Body,

 (4) The 'aggregate of the limbs: head, hands, feet etc.,' is Body; etc.

 The Body is twofold: Eternal and Non- Eternal.
-The Eternal is the Body of God (Išvara) the pure Abode etc., of the Three- Propertied Substance, Time and Soul; and the natural Body assuming the shapes of the kite, 1or
+The Eternal is the Body of God (Iśvara) the pure Abode etc., of the Three- Propertied Substance, Time and Soul; and the natural Body assuming the shapes of the kite, 1or

 snake 18 etc: of the Eternal-celestials (Nitya-Suris)."
 The Non-Eternal is twofold:

 16* Ie. Satva-Rajas-and-Tamas-characterised matter.
 147 Garuda,

-188 Ananta or Adi-Šesha,
+188 Ananta or Adi-Śesha,

 18 Or Archangels,